bgamari/ghc-wiki-import/plugins/type-checker/row-types/coxswain/notes.md

-Because we can't solve eg `Lacks (Set0 .& u) b` from `Lacks (Set0 .& u .& v) b`, we must decompose wanteds prematurely; the decomposition must be driven by what evidence is already available and/or already needed.
+Because we can't solve eg `Lacks (Set0 .& u) b` from `Lacks (Set0 .& u .& v) b`, we must not decompose wanteds prematurely; the decomposition must be driven by what evidence is already available and/or already needed.